 - Normal Price Elasticity.
 As prices drop, people will use more.
 It gets to the point where they forget how much it costs, since the relative value is so great.
 One thing to keep in mind is that lazy companies can rely too much on price and “all-you-can-eat” plans without regard for the real marginal price to marginal cost spread.
 The correct approach requires the right mix of pricing, packaging and marketing so that all customers at the margin feel they are deriving much more value than what they are paying for; thus generating the highest margins.
 Apple is a perfect example of this.
 Sprint’s famous “Dime” program was an example of this.
 The failure of AYCE wireless data plans has led wireless carriers to implement arbitrary pricing caps, leading to new problems.
 Incumbents are lazy.

 Demand generated via these 3 mechanisms soaked up excess supply from the digital tsunamis.
-Furthermore these 3 historical waves are early warning signs for the final big one.
+In each case competitive pricing was arrived at ex ante by new entrants developing new marginal cost models by iterating future supply/demand scenarios.
+It is this ex ante competitive guess, that so confounds the rest of the market both ahead and after the event.
+That's why few people recognize that these 3 historical waves are early warning signs for the final big one.
 The 4th and final wave of digitization will occur in the mid-to-last mile broadband markets.
-These are monopoly/duopoly controlled markets and have not yet realized price declines per unit that we’ve seen in the prior waves.
+But many remain skeptical of what the "demand drivers" will be.
+These last mile broadband markets are monopoly/duopoly controlled and have not yet realized price declines per unit that we’ve seen in the prior waves.
 Jim Crowe of Level3 recently penned a piece in Forbes that speaks to this market failure.
-In coming posts we will illustrate where we think bandwidth pricing is headed.
-Hopefully the market has learned from the prior 3 waves and will understand or believe in demand forecasts if someone comes along and says last mile bandwidth pricing is dropping 99%.
+In coming posts we will illustrate where we think bandwidth pricing is headed, as people remain unconvinced about elasticity, just as before.
+But hopefully the market has learned from the prior 3 waves and will understand or believe in demand forecasts if someone comes along and says last mile unit bandwidth pricing is dropping 99%.
 Because it will.